infermasion/rag_chatbot_for_pdfs/README.md

 ```
 ## Getting Started

+1. **API keys:** Add your API keys in ragchatbot.py
-1.  **Add Your PDFs:** Place your PDF files into the `pdf` folder within the project directory (a sample pdf is present in the folder).
+2. **Add Your PDFs:** Place your PDF files into the `pdf` folder within the project directory (a sample pdf is present in the folder).
-2.  **Run the Chatbot:** Open your terminal and navigate to the project's root directory.
+3.  **Run the Chatbot:** Open your terminal and navigate to the project's root directory.
 Execute the following command:

     ```bash
     streamlit run ragchatbot.py [ARGUMENTS]